Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 8 - Table in HTML/README.md

-# CHAPTER : 8
+# CHAPTER: 8
 ### Table in HTML

 <hr>
-Tables are used to represent real life table data. <br>
+Tables are used to represent real-life table data. <br>
 <pre>
 &lttr&gt Used to display table row
 &lttd&gt Used to display table data